 However, Smith never explains which Gospel Harmony he followed, and in fact he has graciously explained to me that after 35 years he no longer has his original notes and cannot remember.
-I still consider his basic framework to be an excellent one and have mostly followed it, but recently for certain details I have come to rely on the monumental work Baker's New Testament Commentary, the first half of which was written by the late Simon Kistemaker.
-He goes into great detail in explaining the sequence of many events.
-For this reason, and because I had unnecessarily summarized several sections, in June, 2020 I went into greater detail about many events, especially in the book of Luke, which has more unique material than Matthew or Mark, and rearranged some of these based on Kistemaker's logic.
+I still consider his basic framework to be an excellent one and have mostly followed it, but recently for certain details I have come to rely on the monumental work Baker's New Testament Commentary, by William Hendriksen and Simon Kistemaker, the four gospels by Hendriksen.22 He goes into great detail in explaining the sequence of many events.
+For this reason, and because I had unnecessarily summarized several sections, in June, 2020 I went into greater detail about many events, especially in the book of Luke, which has more unique material than Matthew or Mark, and rearranged some of these based on Hendriksen's logic.
 I also added information on the Five Discourses of Jesus in Matthew.